aurielfournier/CV/Auriel_Fournier_CV.md

 2014
 **Fournier, A.M.V.,** Krementz, D.G.
 2014  The Response of Fall Migrating Sora to Wetland Management. *Arkansas State Chapter of the Wildlife Society Spring Meeting*- AR

-2013
-**Fournier, A.M.V.,** Krementz, D.G., Mengel, D.C., Raedeke, A.H.
-Phenology, Habitat Use and Co-Occurrence of Fall Migrating Yellow Rails in Missouri. *Yellow Rail Virtual Symposium* USFWS

 ## Technical Publications